Susan L. Taylor: Awards

 In 1986, Taylor received a Candace Award from the National Coalition of 100 Black Women.

 In 1987, she received the Matrix Award from New York Women in Communications.

 The Magazine Publishers of America gave Taylor its Henry Johnson Fisher Award, considered one of the industry's highest honors, in 1998.
 She was the first African-American woman to receive the award.

 In 2002, Taylor was inducted into the American Society of Magazine Editors' Hall of Fame for her work at Essence.

 Exceptional Women in Publishing presented Taylor its fifth annual Exceptional Woman in Publishing award in 2003.

 In 2006, the NAACP gave Taylor its President's Award.

 Taylor is an honorary member of Delta Sigma Theta sorority; she was inducted on July 13, 2013.

 Personal life

 In 1989, Taylor married writer Khephra Burns at their home in upstate New York.
-Taylor's daughter, Shana, owns a beauty supply business and is married to NBA Hall of Fame inductee Bernard King.
+Taylor's daughter, Shana, owned a beauty supply business and was married to NBA Hall of Fame inductee Bernard King.
+Shana died on March 5, 2026.